 It is a browser-based app, and there is a Chrome extension available.

-Zoho Writer is a free online alternative to Microsoft Word.
+Zoho Writer is an online alternative to Microsoft Word.

 Almost everything you do in Word, you can do with this word processor.
 There are even collaboration tools.